APPENDIX A. APPENDIX TO CHAPTER 16-18

 Promptly pay or deliver to the client as requested by a client the funds, securities,

 or other properties in the possession of the lawyer which the client is entitled to

-A lawyer may elect to create and maintain an interest-bearing account for clients' funds
+A lawyer shall create and maintain an interest-bearing account for clients' funds which are

-which are nominal in amount or to be held for a short period of time in compliance with
+nominal in amount or to be held for a short period of time in compliance with the

 No earnings from such an account shall be made available to a lawyer or firm.